KSmithJr/Kenny-s-Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*With 6+ years of experience in Data Analytics and Data Science, I have gained the following skills.*
+*With 7+ years of experience in Analytics Engineering, I have gained the following skills.*
 ## PROGRAMMING
 **- ✅ Python.**
 Packages used include Pandas, Numpy, MatPlotLib, SciKit-Learn, TensorFlow, Seaborn, Plotly